nova-model/nova-common/DEVELOPMENT.md

 See [here](https://copier.readthedocs.io/en/stable/updating/#updating-a-project) for more information.

-## CI/CD in GitLab
+## CI/CD in GitHub

-Take a look at the [`.gitlab-ci.yml`](.gitlab-ci.yml) file.
-It configures pipelines to run in GitLab.
+Take a look at the [`.github/workflows`](.github/workflows) folder.
-Some jobs will run automatically on each commit, jobs to build packages and Docker images need to be triggered manually.
+Actions to lint and test your code will run automatically on each commit.
+The action for building and releasing this package needs to be triggered manually.

 ### Versioning